 The CIF does not provide investment services that would trigger the Assets under Management K-Factor and has not made a derogation to utilize the Clearing Margin Given K-factor as opposed to quantifying the Net Position Risk and Trading Counterparty Default.
-The Company has not placed any trades on its own account during the year and did not hold any positions during the year; therefore, Daily Trading Flow and Trading Counterparty Default are not applicable and calculated as nil.
+The Company has placed trades on its own account during the year and hold positions during the year.

 In the sub-sections below details of the methodology and assumptions for the quantification of each relevant K-Factor are provided.
-Table10 below demonstrates the summary of the quantified capital requirements for each K-Factor and the total KFR as of 31 December 2022:
+Table 9 below demonstrates the summary of the quantified capital requirements for each K-Factor and the total KFR as of 31 December 2024:

-Table 10: Total K-Factor Requirement Calculations (IF4)
+Table 9: Total K-Factor Requirement Calculations (IF4)

-As of 31 December 2022 EUR thousand Factor amount K-factor requirement
+As of 31 December 2024 EUR (000s) Factor amount K-factor requirement

 TOTAL K-FACTOR REQUIREMENT 0

 Risk to client 0

 Assets under management - -

 Client money held - Segregated - -

-Client money held - Non - segregated 3 0
+Client money held - Non - segregated 0 0

 Assets safeguarded and administered 1 0

 Client orders handled - Cash trades - -

-Client orders handled - Derivatives Trades 0 0
+Client orders handled - Derivatives Trades - -

 Risk to market -

 K-Net positions risk requirement -

 Clearing margin given - -

 Risk to firm -

 Trading counterparty default -

 Daily trading flow - Cash trades - -

 Daily trading flow - Derivative trades - -

 K-Concentration risk requirement -